Highlights

 Where to Watch Beluga Days

-Want to watch 'Beluga Days' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or watch the Pierre Perrault-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Ready to press play on 'Beluga Days' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or view the Pierre Perrault-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

-Curious to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "From the lower St. Lawrence, a picture of whale hunting that looks more like a round-up, with a corral, whale-boys and all.
 In 1534, when he stopped at the island he named l'Île-aux-Coudres, Jacques Cartier saw how the Indians captured the little white beluga whales by setting a fence of saplings into off-shore mud.
 In the film, the islanders show that the old method still works, thanks to the trusting 'sea-pigs,' the same old tide, and a little magic." .